-The first GAIA data release is expected this year!
-It will include proper motions
+The first GAIA data release has already happened!
+It includes proper motions

-as determined by comparing GAIA positions against those of the Hipparcos satellite.
+as determined by comparing GAIA positions against those of the Tycho instrument on the

-Gaia is expected to have a major impact on this field.
+Gaia will soon have a major impact on this field.

 Historical note: The U.S. has attempted several of its own astrometric missions in the